“If peace only had the music and pageantry of war, there’d be no wars.”

 – Sophie Kerr

-in downtown San Francisco, centered at Howard and 2nd Streets.
+centered at Howard and 2nd Streets, Downtown San Francisco, Earth

 The How Weird Street Faire is our experiment in creating peace, and a fundraiser for the World Peace Through Technology Organization.
 It has brought together many different types of people, and has united them all in a common purpose – to celebrate peace and creativity.
 It has created many lasting connections between individuals and communities.
 It has let people experience the reality of a place where cooperation is favored over competition, where diversity is appreciated and celebrated, and where people can see that our differences are far fewer than our similarities.
 The How Weird Street Faire has made learning the foundations of peace as simple as walking down the street, and dancing.

 For its 19th year, there are 13 city blocks of art and celebration, including 10 stages of world-class electronic music, performances, peace activities, technology exhibits, food and drinks, vendors from around the world selling unique and creative wares, and non-profit organizations to educate and inspire.
 Filling in the faire will be thousands of people in colorful costumes dancing in the streets.

 The How Weird Street Faire encompasses Howard Street between 1st Street and New Montgomery, 2nd Street between Mission and Howard, and all four blocks of Minna Street and Natoma Street off of 2nd Street.
 As well as Art Alley on Tehama Street.
 The center intersection of Howard and 2nd Streets is the Paxorium, or “place of peace”.